datakaveri/forest-stack-developer-docs/docs/accessing_help_support_services/user_manual.md

 - Onboarding
 - Asset contribution
-- Compute access
 - Role management

 The manual is accessible online and may also be available for download.

-If you encounter any difficulties or have suggestions for improving your experience, please refer to the Help & Support section or reach out through the Grievance Redressal system.
+If you encounter any difficulties or have suggestions for improving your experience, please refer to the Help & Support section or reach out through the Support Center.

 ___Stay updated, stay innovative, and keep contributing to a smarter, AI-powered Forest Stack!___